mconlon17/vivo-pump/examples/orgs/README.md

 The result will be `orgs_add.rdf` and `orgs_sub.rdf` data.
 These should be added to VIVO and subtracted from VIVO respectively, using the VIVO Site Admin menu.

+Repeat the steps here, starting with `make_enum.py` to continue to improve your organizational data.